redhat-cip/dci-rhel-agent/README.md

 #### How to extend the Beaker watchdog timeout for a system deployment?

 If deployment of systems is timing out due to Beaker's watchdog timeout expiring, the timeout for a test system can be set to a user-specified amount in the settings file.
 There is a watchdog which monitors the time from reboot to system installation start (reboot_watchdog_timeout), and a watchdog which monitors the time from installation start (install_watchdog_timeout).
 Either or both can be modified from the settings file.
+The amount of time the agent waits for the installation to start is defaulted to 12.5 minutes (25 retries, 30 seconds apart).
+This wait time can be adjusted in the settings file (specified in minutes) to allow for more time as is sometimes needed when provisioning large VMs for example.

-For example, the following will set the reboot watchdog timeout to 4 hours and the install watchdog timeout to 8 hours for any deployment jobs on the my.x86_64.system.local test machine:
+For example, the following will cause the agent to wait 3 hours for the installation to start, set the reboot watchdog timeout to 4 hours and the install watchdog timeout to 8 hours (after installation begins) for any deployment jobs on the my.x86_64.system.local test machine:

 ```